 Despite the momentum behind Graviton, Intel and AMD remain necessary for specific scenarios where ARM is not yet a viable substitute.
 Windows Server workloads and proprietary x86-only binaries are not supported on Graviton, meaning legacy Windows-based applications must remain on traditional processors.

-How Hykell automates your Graviton gains
+Maximize your Graviton gains with Hykell

 Choosing the right instance type is only half the battle.
 To truly maximize efficiency, you must layer these architectural choices with a sophisticated AWS rate optimization strategy.
 Hykell helps you accelerate your Graviton gains by identifying exactly which workloads are ready for migration and which should remain on x86 for peak performance.

 Our platform does more than just generate reports; it automates the heavy lifting.
 We stack Graviton’s native 20–40% price-performance advantage on top of optimized Savings Plans and Reserved Instances, ensuring you never pay for idle capacity.
 With Hykell, you can achieve a total AWS cost reduction of up to 40% on autopilot.

-We operate on a success-based model where we only take a slice of what you save – if we don’t find savings, you don’t pay.
+We operate on a success-based model where we only take a slice of what you save.
+If we don’t find savings, you don’t pay.
+You can use our calculator to see your potential for infrastructure savings today.
 Ready to see how much your Intel-heavy infrastructure is costing you?
-Book a free cost audit with Hykell today and start your transition to high-performance, low-cost compute.
+Book a free cost audit with Hykell and start your transition to high-performance, low-cost compute.